kubewarden/docs/docs/writing-policies/rust/05-mutation-policy.md

 Compared with the earlier code, there are three changes:

 1. Define the `pod` object as mutable, see the `mut` keyword.
-This is needed because we will extend its `metadata.annotations` attribute.
+It's needed to  extend its `metadata.annotations` attribute.
 1. This is the code that takes the existing `annotations`, adds the new one, and finally puts the updated `annotations` object back into the original `pod` instance.
 1. Serialize the `pod` object into a generic `serde_json::Value` and then return a mutation response.